cworld1/search-switcher/README.md

 ## Download & Installnation

-First you need a userscript add-on, such as [Tampermonkey](https://www.tampermonkey.net/), [ScriptCat](https://github.com/scriptscat/scriptcat), [Violentmonkey](https://violentmonkey.github.io/), etc.
+First you need a userscript extension on your desktop broswer, such as [Tampermonkey](https://www.tampermonkey.net/), [ScriptCat](https://github.com/scriptscat/scriptcat), [Violentmonkey](https://violentmonkey.github.io/), etc.

 Then click the download button below: